 Following front page world news and national news on pages 2 and 3, readers will find information about local happenings under Domestic Press, on page 4.

 Of particular interest is the information in Wednesday’s edition of the Viet Nam News.
 The topic is updated information on a recent installation in the city: the new pedestrian street.

 A visit to the newly built and just opened Nguyen Hue Pedestrian Street was included in my first introduction by USSH students to Ho Chi Minh City.

 Both students commented on the ‘calming beauty’ of the place and the elegance of the in-ground lights and they remarked favorably about the spacious walking area without the interference of motorbikes or even bicycles.

 But, they asked, “why no benches?”
-The “walking street should have benches; it’s a big space and even young people will get … Read More »
+The “walking street should have benches; it’s a big space … Read More »

 I am officially at the Detroit Metro Airport with my roommate, Bif, for our flight – there’s no turning back now, even if I wanted to!
 There are countless thoughts going through my head.